 However, Article 10 of Commission Delegated Regulation (EU) 2015/63 regulates a fixed quota contribution system for certain entities, based on their total assets and total liabilities, excluding own funds and the amount of covered deposits.
-In 2021, all investment firms subject to the obligation to contribute to the NRF, with the exception of one, along with two of the four branches obliged to contribute to the National Resolution Fund, are within the established contribution limits for fixed quotas.
-The rest - one investment firm and two branches - since they exceed thresholds required to be able to contribute through this system - have contributed under the general regime.
+In 2022, all investment firms subject to the obligation to contribute to the NRF, along with three of the six branches obliged to contribute to the National Resolution Fund, are within the established contribution limits for fixed quotas.
+The other three branches - since they exceed thresholds required to be able to contribute through this system - have contributed under the general regime.

 With regard to irrevocable payment commitments, as approved by the Single Resolution Board, FROB's Governing Committee agreed to authorise 15% as a maximum limit for each entity's total contribution to be covered by irrevocable payment commitments, solely accepting collateral in cash.
-During 2021, none of the entities obliged to contribute to the NRF have employed this modality.
+During 2022, none of the entities obliged to contribute to the NRF have employed this modality.

-The number of Spanish entities required to contribute in 2021 totalled 130, with the following breakdown by type of entity:
+The number of Spanish entities required to contribute in 2022 totalled 126, with the following breakdown by type of entity:

-- Contribution to the SRF: 90 credit institutions and 5 investment firms. - Contribution to the NRF: 31 investment firms and 4 branches in Spain of credit institutions and investment firms established outside the European Union.
+- Contribution to the SRF: 87 credit institutions and 5 investment firms. - Contribution to the NRF: 28 investment firms and 6 branches in Spain of credit institutions and investment firms established outside the European Union.

-The period to settle contributions ended on 15 June 2021, when all entities had settled their corresponding contributions.
-In addition, the transfer to the SRF of entities' contributions under the scope of application of Regulation 806/2014 was made on 24 June 2021, thus complying with the established deadline.
+The period to settle contributions ended on 15 June 2022, when all entities had settled their corresponding contributions.
+In addition, the transfer to the SRF of entities' contributions under the scope of application of Regulation 806/2014 was made on 23 June 2022, thus complying with the established deadline.